 Domestication of the banana

 The domestication of the banana is the process that transformed fruits full of seeds into parthenocarpic seedless fruits that develop in the absence of pollination.
 The founding events took place in the humid tropical belt that extends from India to the Solomon Islands, the natural range of the wild species of bananas, which belong to the genus Musa.
 The earliest archaeological evidence of domesticated bananas is from Papua New Guinea and has been dated to at least 7,000 years before present.

 Cultivated bananas were domesticated from a small subset of wild species of bananas.
 The best known ones are Musa acuminata and Musa balbisiana.
 Their genetic signature, especially Musa acuminata's, is found in the vast majority of cultivars known today.
 The ancestor of a group of bananas domesticated independently in the Pacific region, the Fei bananas, has not been identified.

 From wild bananas to edible diploids

 The potential to produce parthenocarpic fruits has been traced to genes present in Musa acuminata.
 Domestication for edibility most likely started with farmers transplanting the offshoots (suckers) of plants that were edible by virtue of having less seeds and more pulp.
 But since these plants were still fertile, they continued mating with other fertile banana plants.
-The latter could be plants from the same or different Musa acuminata subspecies or Musa balbisiana species.
+The latter could belong to the same or different subspecies of Musa acuminata, or to another species, Musa balbisiana.

 From diploids to triploids